ghSMART GENERAL DATA PROTECTION REGULATION (“GDPR”)

 EUROPEAN ECONOMIC AREA RESIDENTS

-G. H. Smart & Company, LLC and ghSMART UK Limited along with its subsidiaries (“ghSMART”), is committed to protecting the privacy and security of your personal information.
+G. H. Smart & Company, LLC, ghSMART UK Limited and G. H. Smart & Company GmbH (collectively “ghSMART”), is committed to protecting the privacy and security of your personal information.
 This ghSMART GDPR Fair Processing Notice (“privacy notice”, “privacy statement”, or “notice”) describes how we collect and use personal information about you during and after your relationship with us, in accordance with GDPR.
+Our mailing addresses are included at the end of this notice.

 For the purposes of the GDPR, ghSMART is a “data controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.
 As a data controller we are required under GDPR to notify you of the information contained in this privacy notice.

 In this section we outline the purposes for which we may process your data as permitted by applicable law.
-For each ‘purpose’ we also list the types of data we may process and our legal basis for the processing it.
+For each ‘purpose’ we also list the types of data we may process and our legal basis for the processing it; with regard to types of data we collect directly from you the below list contains examples only.

 I. For the Purpose of Recruiting and General Administration